YanisChrys/phoxinus_annotation/README.md

 ### RNA-seq and protein sequences for BRAKER3

-If you don't have protein sequences, you can:
+If you don't have protein or RNA sequences for your sample or species, you can:

 - download the latest UniProt db using: